lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 32.17 Optimization Is Part of the Design

 Lily Studio does not treat optimization as something that is added only after a system begins to lag.
-Performance should be considered while the architecture is being designed so the normal implementation already avoids unnecessary operate, excessive allocation, uncontrolled background activity, and resources that remain alive after their owner is gone.
+Performance should be considered while the architecture is being designed so the normal implementation already avoids unnecessary work, excessive allocation, uncontrolled background activity, and resources that remain alive after their owner is gone.

 > [!IMPORTANT]
-> **Main rule:** **Lily code should be designed to remain efficient, stable, and predictable as the amount of operate increases.**
+> **Main rule:** **Lily code should be designed to remain efficient, stable, and predictable as the amount of work increases.**

-Optimization should focus on reducing operate that is repeated frequently, removing unnecessary allocations, preventing duplicate runtime behavior, and making sure every created resource has a controlled **lifecycle**.
+Optimization should focus on reducing work that is repeated frequently, removing unnecessary allocations, preventing duplicate runtime behavior, and making sure every created resource has a controlled **lifecycle**.

 ---